PuccamiteTech/PTC-EmkII/readme.md

 ## First time setup

-Move your PTC .nds file to resources/rom.nds, then from a terminal/console run
+Move your PTC .nds file to resources/rom.nds in a path without spaces.

+**If you are installing manually**, from a terminal/console, run

-### Linux (optional)
+### Linux
 ```
 cd resources/
 ./nds_extract <ptc_file>.nds
 ```
-### Windows (required for now)
+### Windows
 ```
 cd resources/
 nds_extract.bat <ptc_file>.nds
 ```

-This should automatically extract all required graphics and sound resources to the correct locations.
+This should automatically extract all required graphics and sound resources to the correct locations, alongside the default programs.

 If the precompiled versions of ndstool or sdatxtract do not work, see the Tools link below and compile/download the binaries yourself, and replace the copies in resources/tools/.